Robert W. Welch Jr.: Business career

-Welch founded the Oxford Candy Company in Brooklyn, New York, a one-man operation until he hired his brother James to assist him.
+After dropping out of Harvard, in 1922 Welch founded the Oxford Candy Company in Brooklyn, New York, after buying a candy recipe.
+The business initially struggled to the point that Welch had to take a second job.
+He hired his brother James to assist him the following year.
 James Welch left to found his own candy company in 1925.
-The Oxford Candy Company went out of business during the Great Depression, but his brother's company, the James O. Welch Company, survived, and Welch was hired by his brother.
+In 1926, the company had 160 employees.
+Due to difficulties covering costs and Welch's conflict with the board of directors, the Oxford Candy Company went out of business during the Great Depression.
+Welch continued to try to sell his own product, caramel lollipops later named Sugar Daddies, while working in sales for Brach and Sons for a couple of years.
+Unsuccessful, Welch filed for bankruptcy and joined his brother's company, the James O. Welch Company.
 Welch became director of sales and advertising for the company.
-The company began making caramel lollipops, renamed Sugar Daddies, and Welch developed other candies such as Sugar Babies, Junior Mints, and Pom Poms.
-Welch retired a wealthy man in 1956.
+The company began making Sugar Daddies, and Welch developed other candies such as Sugar Babies, Junior Mints, and Pom Poms.
+In 1956, upon deciding he needed to spend his time fighting communism, Welch retired a wealthy man.